lit/lit.dev/packages/lit-dev-content/site/docs/templates/expressions.md

 ### Templates

-Since an expression in the child position can return a `TemplateResult` you can nest and compose templates:
+Since an expression in the child position can return a `TemplateResult`, you can nest and compose templates:

 ```js
 const nav = html`<nav>...</nav>`;